shamsa-abid/Code-Clone-Causal-Interpretation/CodeAndCloneAnnotationTool/README.md

 1. Suppose we want to view the author 1 and author 2's annotations for codes in code-samples, after installing Code Annotation, open "Extension Settings" of Code Annotation and change the FilePath into the absolute path of folder "author1labels" and "author2labels" in your machine.
 2. Select a clone file in folder "code-samples" and go to Code Annotation Bar, click refresh buttons beside Code Annotation View and Clone Annotation View then you are able to see the labels.
 3. Wait a while if you cannot see the labels and refresh again.
 It may take a few seconds to load the annotation database into VS code.

+# Unintsall extension

+To uninstall an extension, select the Manage gear button at the right of an extension entry and then choose Uninstall from the dropdown menu.
+This will uninstall the extension and prompt you to restart the extension host (Restart Extensions).
+Details [here] (https://code.visualstudio.com/docs/editor/extension-marketplace#_uninstall-an-extension).